NEFILIM ransomware removal instructions

 What is NEFILIM?

-NEFILIM is the name of a malicious program, categorized as ransomware.
-It operates by encrypting the files of infected systems, in order to demand payment for the decryption tools/software.
+NEFILIM is a malicious program categorized as ransomware.
+It operates by encrypting the files of infected systems in order to demand payment for decryption tools/software.
 During the encryption process, all compromised files are appended with the ".NEFILIM" extension.
-For example, a file originally titled something like "1.jpg" would appear as "1.jpg.NEFILIM" - following encryption.
-Once this process is complete, a ransom note - "NEFILIM-DECRYPT.txt" is created on the victims' desktops.
+For example, a file originally named something like "1.jpg" would appear as "1.jpg.NEFILIM" following encryption.
+Once this process is complete, a ransom message within "NEFILIM-DECRYPT.txt" is created on the victims' desktops.

-The ransom-demanding message ("NEFILIM-DECRYPT.txt") informs victims that their data has been encrypted.
-According to this note, the developers of the NEFILIM ransomware have designed it to encrypt data with cryptographic algorithms that cannot be decrypted with third party software.
-Decryption is impossible without the unique decryption key, which is in possession of the cyber criminals behind the infection.
+The ransom demand message ("NEFILIM-DECRYPT.txt") informs victims that their data has been encrypted.
+According to this message, the developers of NEFILIM ransomware have designed it to encrypt data with cryptographic algorithms that cannot be broken with third party software.
+Decryption is impossible without the unique decryption key, which is held by the cyber criminals behind the infection.
 These criminals promise to quickly and safely recover the affected data, if their demands are met.
-Additionally, they claim to have exfiltrated a large amount of the users' data and if they do not establish contact within seven workdays, these files will be leaked (publicized) online.
-After communication is initiated (via email), victims are told that they will be provided with proof that this threat is not a bluff and some files have indeed been stolen.
+Additionally, they claim to have exfiltrated a large amount of users' data, and if they do not establish contact within seven working days, these files will be leaked (publicized) online.
+After contact is made via email, victims are informed that they will be provided with 'proof' that this threat is not a hoax and some files have indeed been stolen.
 To ensure that decryption is possible, users can send two encrypted files to test it.
-Unfortunately, it is true that in many cases of ransomware infections, without the interference of the cyber criminals responsible - decryption is impossible.
-It might be, if the malware is still in development and/or has bugs (flaws).
-Whatever the case, it is strongly advised against communicating with and/or meeting the demands of criminals.
-Since often, despite paying - victims do not receive the necessary tools/software to recover their data.
-Therefore, it remains encrypted and worthless, and users experience significant financial losses as well.
-To prevent NEFILIM from further encryptions, it must be eliminated from the operating system.
-However, removal will not restore already compromised data.
-The only viable solution is recovering it from a backup.
-Provided, if one was created before the infection and was stored in a separate location (so as not to have been affected by NEFILIM).
+Unfortunately, in many cases of ransomware infections, decryption is impossible without the involvement of the cyber criminals responsible, unless the malware is still in development or has bugs/flaws.
+Whatever the case, you are strongly advised against communicating with or meeting the demands of any criminals.
+Despite paying, victims do not receive the necessary tools/software to recover their data.
+Therefore, it remains encrypted and useless, and people can experience significant financial loss.
+To prevent NEFILIM from further encryption, it must be eliminated from the operating system, however, removal will not restore already compromised data.
+The only viable solution is to recover files from a backup, if one was created before the infection and was stored in a separate location (so as not to have been affected by NEFILIM).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Eight, CoronaVi2022, MDEN, Horseleader are a couple examples of other ransomware.
-Malicious programs within this classification are designed to encrypt data and demand payment for the decryption.
-There are two main differences in-between them: the cryptographic algorithm they use (symmetric or asymmetric) and the ransom size.
-The latter tend to very between three and four digits, in some cases they can be in the five digit range (in USD).
-Cyber criminals usually prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) as transactions of such are difficult/impossible to trace.
-To avoid permanent data loss, it is recommended to keep backups in remote servers and/or unplugged storage devices (ideally, in multiple different locations).
+Eight, CoronaVi2022, MDEN, and Horseleader are some examples of other ransomware infections.
+Malicious programs within this classification encrypt data and demand payment for decryption.
+There are two main differences: the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.
+The latter tends to very between three and four digit sums, but in some cases they can be in the five digit range (in USD).
+Cyber criminals usually prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as these transactions are difficult/impossible to trace.
+To avoid permanent data loss, you are advised to keep backups on remote servers and/or unplugged storage devices (ideally, in multiple different locations).

 How did ransomware infect my computer?